Smart farming using IoT : The future of IoT

 Check human detection using sensors and know about the same on mobile.

 See the live feed of the farm through the drone.

 These activities can simply be achieved by just sitting at home and almost doing no hard work.
 This is how IoT makes the process of farming easy and thus plays an important role.

-Hardware: Hardware is the soul of any IoT based agriculture monitoring system because it makes the senors/electronics, which ease the farming process, into smart devices and help monitor the agriculture.
+Hardware is the soul of any IoT-based agriculture monitoring system because it makes the sensors/electronics, which ease the farming process, into smart devices and help monitor agriculture.
 These hardware devices used are:

-Sensors: These can be said the eyes, nose, and mouth of an IoT technology which are used to sense the nearby environment in different ways and provide the inputs to the Brain of the hardware.
-Some examples of sensors are soil & moisture sensor, temperature, humidity, rain sensor, fire sensor, motion sensor, etc.
+Sensors - These can be said the eyes, nose, and mouth of an IoT technology which are used to sense the nearby environment in different ways and provide the inputs to the Brain of the hardware.
+Some examples of sensors are soil & moisture sensors, temperature, humidity, rain sensor, fire sensor, motion sensor, etc.

-Brain: The brain of the hardware is the electronics that controls all the other connected hardware with it.
+Brain - The brain of the hardware is the electronics that control all the other connected hardware with it.
 The brain can be a microcontroller or a processor that can control other components working using computer programming.

 This is the computer programming technology that provides the brain with various commands to control electronics, receive or send data, and do more.
 The programming has to be done specifically based on the application for better results.

 Cloud Technology - #cloud is one the most important technology used in this decade, #cloud services are provided by top companies like Amazon (AWS), Google (GCP), Microsoft(Azure), and many more.
 The data from the #sensors & electronics are stored on the cloud and can be checked by a human or sent back to other #electronics which can perform some actions according to the data received.
 The data can be accessed/sent from/to any parts of the world which makes the possibility that the farmer can stay home until really necessary.